Nyveon/MCStructureCleaner/README.md

 - ✅ Auto-removal of all non vanilla structures mode.
 (Implemented in 1.4)
 - 🔲 All dimensions at once mode
 - ✅ Checking for corrupted files (Thanks @lleheny0!)
-- ❓ 1.18 support (Included but needs mroe testing)
+- ❓ 1.18 support (Included but needs more testing)

 # Notes: